 The historical Jewish district of Bratislava was nearly entirely eliminated when the Soviet government built Most SNP bridge through the former Jewish street 1967-1972.

 Slovakia allied with Germany during WWII and most Jews of Bratislava were imprisoned in a labor camp across the Danube and killed.
 Slovakia also served as a major land transportation route for Hungarian Jews sent to Auschwitz in June 1944.

 The night before we had walked Most SNP bridge at dusk to try and go to some Danube party boats for drinking.
-Prague was big time into party boats on Vltava, but Bratislava seemed to have most pub boats on the other side of the river from Bratislava Old Town.
+Prague was into party boats on Vltava River, but Bratislava seemed to have most pub boats on the other side of the river from Bratislava Old Town.

 A plaque at Restauracia Leberfinger on the other side of the river near Most SNP bridge written in Czech, Slovak, German and Hebrew shows the word Pamataj – Remember.